 - 4Cr13 (Stainless Steel) = 55 to 57 HRC Mostly used for Chinese Bone Cleavers

 - 4Cr14MoV = 55 to 57 HRC good enough to make kitchen knives, claimed to be 55 HRC

 - 7Cr17MoV = 55 to 57 HRC.
 Increases strength, wear resistance, and increased toughness claimed to be 55HRC

 - 10Cr15CoMoV Also called the Chinese VG10 = 60-62 HRC: Claimed to be 60HRC.
-This steel type is still unknown and only China use it and they claim that it is the same as VG10 Takefu stainless steel which has good wear resistance and rust resistance.
+This steel type is still unknown, and only China uses it, and they claim that it is the same as VG10 Takefu stainless steel, which has good wear resistance and rust resistance.

-When you search on AliExpress you will see that the above list are the most used material for the Chinese knives.
+When you search on AliExpress, you will see that the above list is the most used Chinese knives material.

 Chinese branded VG10 Japanese Chef’s knives made in China

 Let’s take a deeper look at the Chinese branded VG10 knives.
 On AliExpress, you will find the most common brand if you type ”Japanese VG10 knife”.
 They are